microsoft/vscode-dev-containers/script-library/docs/desktop-lite.md

     ```Dockerfile
     RUN apt-get update && export DEBIAN_FRONTEND=noninteractive \
         && curl -sSL https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb -o /tmp/chrome.deb \
-        && apt-get -y install /tmp/chrome.deb \
+        && apt-get -y install /tmp/chrome.deb
-        && ALIASES="alias google-chrome='google-chrome --disable-dev-shm-usage'\nalias google-chrome-stable='google-chrome-stable --disable-dev-shm-usage'\n\alias x-www-browser='x-www-browser --disable-dev-shm-usage'\nalias gnome-www-browser='gnome-www-browser --disable-dev-shm-usage'" \
-        && echo "${ALIASES}" >> tee -a /etc/bash.bashrc \
-        && if type zsh > /dev/null 2>&1; then echo "${ALIASES}" >> /etc/zsh/zshrc; fi
     ```

 2. Chrome sandbox support requires you set up and run as a non-root user.
 The [`debian-common.sh`](common.md) script can do this for you, or you [set one up yourself](https://aka.ms/vscode-remote/containers/non-root).
-Alternatively, you can start Chrome using `google-chrome --no-sandbox --disable-dev-shm-usage`
+Alternatively, you can start Chrome using `google-chrome --no-sandbox`

-3. While Chrome should be aliased correctly with the instructions above, if you run into crashes, pass `--disable-dev-shm-usage` in as an argument when starting it: `google-chrome --disable-dev-shm-usage`

 That's it!